Step 1: Know Your Venues

 Step 6: Talk to your Neighbors

 Everyone who participates in federal school meals programs has to comply with the Smart Snacks nutrition standards, so it’s smart to join forces.
-Consider organizing a meeting with neighboring schools or districts to explore combining forces to increase purchasing power and learn from one another.
+Consider organizing a meeting with neighboring schools or districts to explore combining purchasing power and learn from one another.
 Use our sample invitation and sample agenda to generate interest for the collaboration.

 Step 7: Get the Word Out